r2dbc/r2dbc.github.io/index.md

 layout: default
 ---

 R2DBC (Reactive Relational Database Connectivity) is an endeavor to bring a reactive programming API to SQL databases.
-It was first announced at SpringOne Platform 2018, as shown in the keynote below:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/E3s5f-JF8z4?start=520" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 # In a Nutshell